Toy Design and Manufacturing Software | Autodesk

 Fusion's sculpting tools allow designers to manipulate and shape models as if they're made of clay, ideal for organic shapes in toys.

-The Autodesk Fusion Design Extension is a suite of advanced 3D design and modelling tools that can significantly enhance the process of toy design.
+The Autodesk Fusion Design Extension is a suite of advanced 3D design and modeling tools that can significantly enhance the process of toy design.
 Here's how:

-The Fusion Manufacturing Extension is a comprehensive suite of tools that significantly optimises the toy manufacturing process in various ways:
+The Fusion Manufacturing Extension is a comprehensive suite of tools that significantly optimizes the toy manufacturing process in various ways:

 The Fusion Simulation Extension is a robust suite of tools that significantly enhances the toy testing and validation process in various ways: